 The operation of an uncrewed aircraft system (UAS), including drones and model aircraft, is regulated by the Federal Aviation Administration (FAA).
-To ensure the safety and privacy rights of the Wheaton College community and to ensure the legal operation of UAS, Drones and Model Aircraft on the Wheaton College campus, any Wheaton College employee or student wishing to operate a UAS as part of their employment, or as part of a Wheaton College academic or research program must first notify the Office of Public Safety by completing a flight request form (pdf).
-Forms must be submitted to the Public Safety Department at least seven (7) days in advance of requested flight date.
+To ensure the safety and privacy rights of the Wheaton College community and to ensure the legal operation of UAS, Drones and Model Aircraft on the Wheaton College campus, any Wheaton College employee or student wishing to operate a UAS as part of their employment, or as part of a Wheaton College academic or research program must first notify the Campus Safety Department by completing a flight request form (pdf).
+Forms must be submitted to the Campus Safety Department at least seven (7) days in advance of requested flight date.

 Please note that personal Hobbyist/Recreational UAS use on or over Wheaton College property is not permitted.